TehForum/PyCftool/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/126679979/223142476-ce64f1be-8425-4d75-8ac6-3852d485a9c6.png" width="750">
 </p>
 The 'best-fit' parameters are listed in the window on the right hand side.
 The bounds are within one σ (68%) standard deviation.
-Since this is a second order polynomial, we can select order = 2 from the dropdown menu.
-The fitter will automatically fit unless `Auto Fit` has been unchecked.
+Since this is a second order polynomial, we can select Degree = 2 from the dropdown menu.
+The fitter will automatically fit unless **"Auto Fit"** has been unchecked.
 The resultning image will become
 <p align="center">
   <img src="https://user-images.githubusercontent.com/126679979/223142544-2cb848c2-d10e-4f64-9940-1dcb8dcbfca8.png" width="750">
 </p>